deshnadoshi/DateFormatConverter/README.md

 ### Algorithm Design Description:

-date.spec.js contains comments regarding description of test case.
-Methods in date.js contains comments regarding functionality.
+Test methods in date.spec.js contain comments regarding description of test case.
+Functions in date.js contain comments regarding functionality.

+User will be prompted to enter a date until 'q' or 'Q' is entered.
+(Program can be terminated via Ctrl-C or via 'q'/'Q').

+#### Valid vs. Invalid Date Constraints

+Dates entered in a format that do not follow YYYYMMDDTHHMMSS exactly are considered invalid.

 Leap years and non-leap years are considered in determining if a date is valid/invalid (specifically, applying to dates in February).

+#### Date Formatting Implementations

+In times where the minutes or seconds are 00, these portions will be truncated.
+Barring the case where minutes are 00 and seconds are non-zero.
+See the example below for a clarification. i.e. 20230124T023900 will be January 24, 2023, at 2:39 AM i.e. 20230124T020000 will be January 24, 2023, at 2 AM i.e. 20230124T020016 will be January 24, 2023, at 2:00:16 AM